gantsign/gantsign.github.io/_pages/opensource.md

     </div>
     <div class="project_body">
         <p>
+            The GantSign code style configuration for the
+            <a href="https://www.jetbrains.com/idea">IntelliJ IDEA</a> IDE
-            The GantSign code style configuration for the IntelliJ IDEA IDE focuses on readability and minimizing version control changes.
+            focuses on readability and minimizing version control changes.
         </p>
         <p>
-            This is achieved though mandatory line wrapping for certain constructs such as array and enum values and fixed indentation rather than aligning with parentheses.
+            This is achieved though mandatory line wrapping for certain constructs, such as array and enum values, and fixed indentation rather than aligning with parentheses.
         </p>
     </div>